 Tired or drowsy driving is a cause behind a fifth of all fatal car accidents.
 It’s clear why: the impact of tired driving is comparable to drinking and driving.
 One study found that driving after being awake for 18 hours affected performance the same as having a blood alcohol level of .05%.
 The legal limit to operate a motor vehicle is .08%, but a driver’s abilities may be impaired well before then.

 The effect of fatigue is only going to get worse—Americans are getting less sleep than ever.
-It’s estimated that the average adult needs to sleep for seven to nine hours each night, and yet 35.2% of adults in the U.S. report getting less than seven hours of sleep a night.
-Nearly half of all Americans report feeling sleepy at some point during the day at least three to seven days a week.
+It’s estimated that the average adult needs to sleep for seven to nine hours each night, and yet more than one third of adults in the U.S. report getting less than seven hours of sleep a night.
+Nearly half of all Americans report feeling sleepy at some point during the day at least three to seven days a week, and more than 6,000 fatal car accidents are caused by drowsy driving each year.

 The holidays affect sleep in several ways.
 Heightened drinking, rich foods, and social demands of the holidays mean people are getting a lot less sleep in general.
 Holiday stress lowers the quality of our sleep, compounding the effects of fatigue.
 Traveling can also affect one’s ability to sleep, particularly when changing time zones or traveling long distances within a short amount of time.
 One may assume that people sleep more during the holidays, but the opposite is often true.